-You can open an IRA at a brokerage, mutual fund company, or other financial services provider, including SoFi Wealth, which makes it easy to open an IRA online and transfer money from your bank electronically.
+You can open an IRA at a brokerage, mutual fund company, or other financial services provider, including SoFi Invest, which makes it easy to open an IRA online and transfer money from your bank electronically.
 If you are leaving a job with an employee-sponsored retirement plan, you can rollover your 401(k) into an IRA to give yourself better investment options, and potentially lower fees.

 Step 3: Make Contributions